 The City of Brotherly Love and The Big Apple are quite different from one another, though.
 For starters, Philly has a population of around 1.5 million, while New York City is well over 8 million.
 Bigger can be better when it comes to things like medical care, leisure opportunities, more jobs, more people to meet, and nightlife.
 Yet with all this comes more congestion on the streets, traffic, and a higher cost of living.

-Personal preferences dictate home buying decisions, it's all about give and take, and homebuyers’ distinctive personalities.
+Personal preferences dictate homebuying decisions, and it's all determined by homebuyers’ distinctive personalities.

 Pros and Cons of Retiring Near Philadelphia